apache/arrow-site/install.md

 ### Ruby Packages on RubyGems

-Install the Ruby packages for Ruby 3.0, 3.1 and 3.2 from [RubyGems][25] with
+Install the Ruby packages for maintained Ruby from [RubyGems][rubygems] with:

 ```shell
 gem install red-arrow